 A seminary is, first and foremost, a place for the formation of Catholic priests.
 St. Pope John Paul II stated that the seminary strives to cooperate in fulfilling God's promise given through the prophet Jeremiah, "I will give you shepherds after my own heart."
 (3:15)

-The Saint Paul Seminary School of Divinity is a community oriented toward holiness and mission, in the model of the original apostles who gathered around Christ.
-It asks a man, who feels called by God to be a priest, to submit themselves to intensive training in the human, intellectual, spiritual and pastoral dimensions of priestly life, known as the four pillars of formation.
-This allows men to grow in holiness and to become effective ministers of God's love to a world in great need.
+In fidelity to the Second Vatican Council, papal teaching and the directives of the bishops of the United States, the priestly formation program at The Saint Paul Seminary School of Divinity takes up this important work for the life of the Church.
+We are a community oriented toward holiness and mission, in the model of the original apostles who gathered around Christ.
+Here, a man who feels called by God to be a priest, submits himself to intensive training in the human, intellectual, spiritual and pastoral dimensions of priestly life, known as the four pillars of formation.
+The seminary program aims to help each man become an effective minister of God's love to a world that desperately needs more witnesses of it.